abdullahnart/wishlist-everywhere/README.txt

 3. Go to **Settings > Wishlist** in the admin dashboard to configure which post types to support.
 4. Customize the post types, button labels, and placement.
 5. Add `[wishlist_everywhere]` to any page where you want the wishlist to appear.
+6. Visit **Dashboard → Wihlist Everywhere → Wishlist Analytics** to see insights.

 == Shortcodes ==